Purdue-CS193/homework-0-edwardzhihaodong/index.md

 **Bold works just like Discord, that's cool** *ITALICIZE WORKS TOO*

+- checking if lists use double arrows for some reason because they do that on the website but not on github.

 ~~I haven't used like, half these characters ever and I have to look for them~~ _~~Does combining stuff work?~~_